Welcome to today's edition of the Rush 24-7 podcast.

 The players here, too, are the media.

-You know, Rosh Limbaugh, it shapes a lot of opinion, a lot of phones light up on this kind of thing.
+A lot of phones light up on this kind of thing.

 There are third-party players in this that we don't talk about.

-Third party players that we don't talk about.
+Third-party players that we don't talk about.

-The whole point of the election in November was to roll back repeal Obamacare.
+The whole point of the election in November was to roll back, repeal Obamacare.

-Continue resolutions don't allow us.
+Continuing resolutions don't allow us.

-We're not we're not gonna go there.
+We're not going to go there.

-They fear that they will lose it PR wise.
+They fear that they will lose it PR-wise.

 Meanwhile, Friday night on MSNBC, David Brooks had an entirely different view of the conservative media and whether or not they have any influence at all.

-The fill in host was F. Chuck Todd.
+The fill-in host was F. Chuck Todd.

-You got to distinguish between the conservative media industry and the people who are actually running for office.
+You've got to distinguish between the conservative media industry and the people who are actually running for office.

 And there's been very little evidence, I think, in past elections that one has really affected the other.